 This is a review of Millionaire Teacher: The Nine Rules of Wealth You Should Have Learned in School by Andrew Hallam.

 I met Andrew Hallam by accident in my email’s spam folder.
-It’s a bad day when a notable financial writer (and a super nice guy) gets banned from my inbox along with thousands of cheap Viagra offerings.
+It’s a bad day when a notable financial writer (and a super nice guy) gets banned from my inbox along with thousands of spammers.

 In Hallam’s case, I found three.
 THREE REAL EMAILS!
 That’s like a million spams to one Andrew Hallam.
 The odds were against him.